e11community/engineering11-full-stack-foundation-sample/sample-backend/README.md

 ## Repository Structure

+The example custom microservice included in this repository is named **service-example** and lives alongside the Engineering11 platform services to demonstrate how customer-built services integrate and operate within the same backend structure.

 ```
 ├── microservices/                 # All backend microservices (platform + custom)
 │   ├── service-user/              # Engineering11 platform microservice